Hello-Group/hgw-webpack-boilerplate/README.md

 If you need to add new markup, update array in `htmlfiles.js` and create new file in `src/markup/`

-If you want to add new subfolder to existing root folder add them into `public`, Node routing will take care of the rest.

 No need to add link rel or script tags in your markup, they will be injected via webpack.